Language, Band 1George Melville Bolling, Bernard Bloch Linguistic Society of America, 1964 |

 Seite 37

 ... similar one not used in a linguistic context .
-It will become evident almost at once that it is a great fallacy to think of the articulation of a speech sound as a motor habit that is merely intended to bring about a directly ...
+It will become evident almost at once that it is a great fallacy to think of the articulation of a speech sound as a motor habit that is merely intended to bring about directly significant ...

 ... similar one not used in a linguistic context .
-It will become evident almost at once that it is a great fallacy to think of the articulation of a speech sound as a motor habit that is merely intended to bring about a directly ...
+It will become evident almost at once that it is a great fallacy to think of the articulation of a speech sound as a motor habit that is merely intended to bring about directly significant ...

 Seite 117